hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

-   • assumptions: all dependency graphs from all well-formed ACS's don't cycle. all branch nodes of such graphs correspond to operations (and vice-versa). all leaf nodes of such graphs correspond to atom-esque nodes (and let's just say vice-versa for now).
+   • assumptions: all dependency graphs from all well-formed ACS's don't cycle. all branch nodes of such graphs correspond to operations (and vice-versa). all leaf nodes of such graphs correspond to primitivesque nodes (and let's just say vice-versa for now).

-   • terminology: we'll call every branch node / formal operation that is *not* the "entrypoint formal operation" an "ancillary operation" (or just "ancillary" for short).
+   • terminology: we'll call every branch node / formal operation that is *not* the "entrypoint formal operation" is an "operation-dependency".